Contact Us Today 770-804-0500

 how ROSCA regulates negative option offers intro

-What is the Restore Online Shoppers' Confidence Act (ROSCA)?
+2010: Subscription Regulation Begins With The Restore Online Shoppers' Confidence Act (ROSCA)?

 ROSCA Regulates "Negative Option" Offers (Online Subscriptions)